benmellin/msc_project/Ben_seurat_experiment_leiden.md

 2. Use Leiden clustering on 4/5 of the folds.
 3. Label clusters that are dominated by antimicrobial or non antimicrobial MSC cells as antimicrobial or non antimicrobial.
-    Remove remaining clusters
+    Remove remaining clusters.
-4. Classify remaining cells based on Euclidean distance to each cluster.
+4. Classify remaining cells (from unclustered fold) based on Euclidean distance to each cluster.
 5. Compare true label to cluster assigned label, get accuracy.
 6. Repeat steps 2-5 on remaining folds.